MicrosoftDocs/azure-devops-docs/docs/work/guidance/cmmi-process-workflow.md

 ---
-title: CMMI process work item and workflow | Team Services & TFS
+title: CMMI process work item and workflow | VSTS & TFS
 description: How to guide for using the CMMI process  work item types and workflow to track work in Visual Studio Team Services (VSTS) and Team Foundation Server (TFS)
 ms.technology: vs-devops-agile-wit
 ms.prod: vs-devops-alm